Project overview

 Research/poet backgrounds

-Heid E. Erdrich was born in 1963 in Breckenridge, Minnesota.
-She is Ojibwe, one of the largest Native American tribal populations, and enrolled at Turtle Mountain.
-She grew up in Wahpeton, North Dakota, and was one of seven siblings.
-She earned a B.A. in Literature and Creative Writing from Dartmouth College in 1986. she also attended Johns Hopkins University, where she graduated with a master's degree in poetry and one in fiction.
-She also has a PhD in Native American Literature and Writing from the Union Institute.
+Heid E. Erdrich, born in 1963 in Breckenridge, Minnesota, is an Ojibwe writer enrolled at Turtle Mountain who grew up in Wahpeton, North Dakota, as one of seven siblings.
+She earned a B.A. in Literature and Creative Writing from Dartmouth College, two master’s degrees in poetry and fiction from Johns Hopkins University, and a PhD in Native American Literature and Writing from the Union Institute.
+A poet, short story writer, and video-poem creator, Erdrich is also a playwright, museum curator, and magazine editor.
+Her work explores themes of the environment, womanhood, motherhood, and Native American culture, values, and life.

 physical Experimentation and ideation